cake-build/website/src/Cake.Web/App_Data/docs/fundamentals/preprocessor-directives.md

 The add-in directive is used to install and reference assemblies using NuGet.

 #### Usage
-The directives takes an package URI parameter.
-Right now, only NuGet packages are supported.
+The directive takes a single package URI parameter Right now, only NuGet packages are supported.

 ```csharp